fox-it/dissect-docs/docs/source/supported-targets.rst

 Containers
 ~~~~~~~~~~

-Containers lets Dissect interact with a disk-like structure in a consistent way.
+Containers let Dissect interact with a disk-like structure in a consistent way.
-These can be virtual machine files, forensic containers or a harddisk itself.
+These can be virtual machine files, forensic containers or a hard disk itself.

 .. seealso::